Title: Bullet Witch

 In fact the whole game bears a bit of this ‘freedom’ feel throughout it; even though the levels generally are fairly linear and the enemy AI rather basic, the levels are often quite open for roaming and don’t restrict things to the tightly contained ‘rooms’ that by comparison Bayonetta’s action mainly takes place in.
 Even when the routes are very pre-determined in Bullet Witch, you still quite often have many options for how to take on a set of enemies.
 Sometimes this works quite well, but at other times, it breaks down a bit when a pseudo-set piece that’s clearly “meant” to happen, doesn’t quite work out.
 For example the first time I gained the lightning magic ability, I was faced with a tank that I didn’t have any equipment capable of effectively damaging it – unless I used my new magic spell.
 So obviously I called down my magical wrath from the heavens… and, because I didn’t understand the buttons the first time around, I’d failed to actually aim it correctly, and the lighting crashed down, whiffed the tank and did absolutely nothing.
 After a deflated pause, I realised I was left with a drained magic energy bar and no way to deal with the tank.
 So instead I evaded past it (often an option in Bullet Witch), killed enough weaker enemies to refill my magic bar, and then backtracked to go and kill the tank, for no real reason other than to figure out how the lightning spell worked.
 This kind of thing happened quite a bit and can rather spoil the ‘drama’ of a challenge like this – such is the downside of allowing a more free-format approach to the mechanics & level design.

 Like most single player titles with any notion of the word “adventure” in their genre, Bullet Witch is a classic “Gated Game” – please do read the link to understand what is meant by this if this term is new to you, or I will probably lose you from this point on.
-The trouble, as explained there, is that gated games aren’t games at all, as you’ll readily understand if you’ve read agoners for a while.
-They can be seen as challenge or puzzles, however, they still run into the problem that they generally don’t really WANT the player to fail – as the average “gamer” actually just wants to ‘see all the content’ or ‘finish the story’ and other such concepts that don’t apply to real games, however I do understand the motivation and the issue for designers.
+The trouble, as explained there, is that gated games aren’t games at all as such, as you’ll readily understand if you’ve read agoners for a while.
+They can be seen as challenges or puzzles, however, they still run into the problem that they generally don’t really WANT the player to fail – as the average “gamer” actually just wants to ‘see all the content’ or ‘finish the story’ and other such concepts that don’t apply to real games, however I do understand the motivation and the issue for designers.
 So the standard, and very simple solution for a “Gated Challenge” is one of difficulty levels, and making sure that the easiest difficulty is easy enough (which should be, well, easy) and that the harder difficulties provide more of an actual challenge for those that want one.
 Everyone’s happy then right?
 That’s exactly how many gated challenge titles have worked for years, from Panzer Dragoon, to Call of Duty, to Left 4 Dead and everything in between.
 Unfortunately though, even when appropriate difficulty levels are put in, with bad game design, there’s a lot that can still go wrong.
 Where Bullet Witch trips up is the all-too common mistake of offering a grindable persistent level-up mechanic (and all the player addicting qualities it brings – I honestly wonder if the ‘carrot’ is bigger for game designers than it is for players) that is layered on top of the difficulty system.

 Why is this a problem?
 Well, I’ll explain how this played out for me in Bullet Witch, although this is a common problem across many titles.
 I selected “Normal” difficulty and, of course, started out with my bog-standard “level 1” character.
 As soon as a level-up choice appeared at the end of a level, I was bemused by all the options – there were far more upgrades available than I could possibly pay for, but I thought I’ll pick one that looks interesting and may fit my playstyle – but of course I didn’t know what my playstyle was as I was developing that along with the game.
 I also wondered if what I was picking would be at all suitable for the next level.
 For example, I could purchase a raven attack spell that sounded like it could be handy, but could only be used outdoors – and I had no way of knowing if the next (or any) forthcoming levels would be indoors or outdoors.
 So the first problem is giving the player options that could incrementally change the difficulty setting – and in the worst case here because the player does not have the information at the time they make these ‘permanent’ decisions to even be aware of how they might be affecting the difficulty (note though, this can easily be solved by a ‘re-spec’ option, although we get into a potentially bad kind of punishment rather than a challenge then).
 In the end this didn’t turn out to be a major problem in Bullet Witch though, as it turned out almost any abilities or upgrades you selected would be useful throughout the game.
-I ended up playing it safe though mainly (as would most I suspect) and finished the game with a fully upgraded ‘standard gun’ along with many health and energy recharge generic ability upgrades, and every spell at at least their first level of power (mainly because I wanted to see what they all did!).
+I ended up playing it safe though mainly (as would most I suspect) and finished the game with a fully upgraded ‘standard gun’ along with many health and energy recharge generic ability upgrades, and every spell at at least their first level of power (mainly because I wanted to see what they all did).

 I then re-started the game on “Hard” difficulty to see how it would play & to potentially try a different upgrade path… and promptly waltzed through the first level with ridiculous ease – because, I quickly realised to my surprise, I’d kept all of my abilities over from my previous character.
 Now whilst this persistence opens up all kinds of possibilities for the ‘toybox’ experiences in play, and experimentation, and even different methods of solving challenges within the levels (particularly with having all magic options unlocked from the start), it irrevocably damages the difficulty setting of the game.
 This is the second and much more important problem introduced – rather than “Hard” actually being harder than Normal for me now, it was instead ridiculously easy – at first I got the brief flare of fun of the Juggernaught ‘gamer type’, obliterating the hapless foes who’d previously impeded me, but after a short time, I was left really disappointed by this.
 I realised the only way to re-gain a real challenge from this title would be to grind my way to every single upgrade – and then, only then, when the playing field was levelled again, could I see what the real challenge of the even harder difficulties might be, and Bullet Witch does offer many.
 I was almost sucked in by this – there were even Achievements on offer (gasp!) – and the grind curve wasn’t too bad, I could see some relatively quick ways to actually get everything… however, as always when faced with a grind, I eventually asked myself why was I bothering to do this, and found the answer was rather wanting.